Do you have prior DUI Convictions and are facing a new DUI charge in Georgia?

 Georgia law does not favor individuals with prior DUI convictions.
 Even if your prior DUI charge was reduced to reckless driving or thrown out completely, it is common for Georgia prosecutors and judges to hold that charge against you when they consider your case and a plea offer.
 If you are considered a repeat DUI offender, your case will often be expedited and evaluated for eligibility of their stringent DUI Court treatment program.

 Choosing DUI Court is a hefty decision plagued with many pitfalls.
 In addition to the above, if there are prior DUI convictions on your record they can lead to a felony consideration of new DUI charges and may result in significantly higher recommendations from Georgia prosecutors in regard to jail time and probation penalties.
-For almost 20 years Former DUI Prosecutor Richard Lawson has defended DUI cases throughout Georgia.
+For more than 20 years Former DUI Prosecutor Richard Lawson has defended DUI cases throughout Georgia.
 His experience makes all the difference.
 His office is devoted to defended difficult DUI cases that involve clients with prior DUI convictions.
 Every case has potential Georgia DUI Defenses.

 Prior Convictions are defined into the following categories explained in detail on the following full pages:

 A Summary of Prior DUI Convictions can be found below:

 First Georgia DUI: